 Sai techniques closely resemble those of karate, and its use develops strong wrists and forearms.
 This weapon is the 2nd most popular Okinawan weapon after the Bo.

 The variation of the Sai is the Manji Sai, or Nuntei Sai.
 These were used primarily as throwing weapons.
 One of the forks is reversed to facilitate sticking, no matter which end hits the opponent.

 The Tonfa (more commonly known) can be pronounced many ways, such as “tunfa” and “Tunkua” (as preferred by our style).

 The word means, “handle” and has three theories as to its origin:

-Most common is the handle, wedged into a hole in the side of a large milling stone, for grinding rice and grain (see opposite).
+- Most common is the handle, wedged into a hole in the side of a large milling stone, for grinding rice and grain (see picture below).

 Tonfa, usually made of red oak, measures around 15’’ to 20’’ in length with a handle at 90 degrees to the main body.
 Although the configuration of ancient tonfa remained constant in shape, the main body has differed in style from square to round, or half round.

 This weapon is so versatile that the American police and some of the British forces have adopted the tonfa, i.e. the side handle batten or PR-24.

 The weapon can be used to block, punch or strike.
 It is excellent for strengthening the practitioner’s wrists, forearms and grip.
 It is a very difficult weapon to control and used efficiently.

 Nunchaku is one of the most famous Okinawan weapons, popularised by the legendary martial artist actor, Bruce Lee.
 Its origin is again shrouded in the mists of time, and there are several theories as to its development.